-Cissus quadrangularis is a succulent herb belonging to the family Vitaceae and is often described as having cactus-like characteristics.
+C. quadrangularis is a succulent herb belonging to the family Vitaceae and is often described as having cactus-like characteristics.
 It is also referred to by several synonyms, including Vitis quadrangularis, Lycopodium imbricatum and Heliotropium indicum.
-In traditional systems of medicine such as Ayurveda, the plant is widely utilized for its therapeutic properties, functioning as Pachana (digestive aid), Sara (laxative), Asthiyuk (bone strengthener), and Vrushya (aphrodisiac).
+Ayurveda, the plant is widely utilized for its therapeutic properties, functioning as Pachana (digestive aid), Sara (laxative), Asthiyuk (bone strengthener), and Vrushya (aphrodisiac).
 In Unani medicine, it is commonly prescribed for the treatment of gastritis.
 Various parts of the plant are employed in traditional healthcare practices; the whole plant is used in the management of asthma, while the powdered root is specifically recommended for bone fracture healing, typically administered at a dose of 30–40 grains.
 In South India, particularly around Chennai, the leaves and young shoots are consumed as part of the diet, often incorporated into curries.
 Additionally, the young shoots are processed into powder, incinerated in closed containers, and the resulting ash is used to treat dyspepsia, indigestion, and bowel disorders.
 The stem juice is traditionally applied in cases of otorrhoea and epistaxis, further highlighting the plant’s diverse medicinal applications (Siddiqua et al., 2017).